bekeep/mah-test/README.md

 # mah-test
-a repo to help me understand git
+an (edited) repo to help me understand git